 Cristina is a Chartered member of the British Psychological Society as well as the Italian Council of Psychologists.

-- BSc Degree in Psychology, La Sapienza, Italy
+- BSc Degree in Psychology, Sapienza University of Rome, Italy

-- MSc Degree in Clinical Psychology, La Sapienza, Italy
+- MSc Degree in Clinical Psychology, Sapienza University of Rome, Italy

 - MSt Degree in Counselling and Sexology, AISC, Italy

 - PhD in Developmental Psychology, University of Portsmouth, UK